ansible-collections/community.zabbix/docs/ZABBIX_PROXY_ROLE.md

 ### MySQL

-When you are a MySQL user and using Ansible 2.10 or newer, then there is a dependency on the collection named `community.mysql`.
-This collections are needed as the `mysql_` modules are now part of collections and not standard in Ansible anymmore.
+When you are a MySQL there is a dependency on the collection named `community.mysql`.
 Installing the collection:

 ```sh
 ansible-galaxy collection install community.mysql